 This is another unique degree, like Ballet studies, as it is the only one delivered in the English speaking word that gives a focus to South Asian dance.

 The course encourages students to think about the Indian and Asian cultural production within the global modernity and diaspora perspective we live in.

 The degree pays particular attention to the complex interconnections between aesthetics, politics, identity, art policies and communities.

 4. Community dance

 This program which includes coursework and seminars alongside, industry interaction, ethnographic fieldwork and practical examinations looks to negotiate the complex relationship between the creative, social and political forces.

 Example modules you will take as part of the degree include ‘Dance, Current Issues and Community’ and ‘Dance as a socio-cultural practice’.

 A good degree choice for those who want to gain employment within the dance and arts management fields.

-This unique programme offered by a consortium of four internationally-renowned universities, is an Erasmus Mundus degree that investigates dance and other movement systems as intangible cultural heritage.
+This unique program offered by a consortium of four internationally-renowned universities, is an Erasmus Mundus degree that investigates dance and other movement systems as intangible cultural heritage.

 The consortium of universities based in the UK, Norway, France and Hungary aims to develop your appreciation of dance that is comparative, cross-cultural, applied and embodied.